 The choice of wet cast versus dry cast pavers comes down to factors like cost, appearance, and use.
 Dry cast concrete pavers may sometimes be used to achieve a certain look in residential projects.
 Still, they are most often suitable in larger-scale commercial paver projects where the pavers may be subject to high traffic and heavy loads.

 Wet cast pavers are usually more preferable in residential projects because they provide a better aesthetic when creating indoor and outdoor spaces; they offer more design options and are durable enough to handle wear and tear.

-To learn more about the benefits of using Peacock Pavers wet cast pavers, contact us to request a quote or obtain a sample pack.
+To learn more about the benefits of using Peacock Pavers wet cast pavers, contact us to receive a specialized quote for your next project, or obtain a sample pack.